-Soil series that best represent the central concept of this ecological site are Sagedale and Gerber.
-The Gerber soil may also be a Swale Moist Grassland ecological site when it occurs on swale microfeatures.
-It is in the Argiustolls great group and is characterized by a relatively dark mollic epipedon and an underlying argillic horizon where clay has accumulated through weathering.
-The Sagedale soil is in the Haplustepts great group.
-It is characterized by a surface horizon that lacks enough organic matter to have a mollic epipedon and by weakly developed underlying horizons.
-Both of these soils are in the fine family, meaning that they contain between 35 and 60 percent clay in the particle-size control section.
-Both soils have smectitic minerology.
-The soil moisture regime for these and all soils in this ecological site concept is typic ustic, which means that the soils are moist in some or all parts for either 180 cumulative days or 90 consecutive days during the growing season but are dry in some or all parts for over 90 cumulative days.
+The central concept for this ecological site is best represented by the Obrien soil, which occurs on swale microfeatures.
+This soil is in the Haplustolls great group and is characterized by a mollic epipedon and the lack of an argillic horizon.
+It is also classified as pachic, meaning the mollic epipedon is at least 16 inches thick.
+The Obrien soil has mixed mineralogy and is in the fine-loamy particle-size family, meaning that it contains between 18 and 35 percent clay in the particle-size control section.
+The typical parent material of all soils in this ecological site concept is alluvium or till.
+The soil moisture regime for all soils in this ecological site concept is typic ustic, which means that the soils are moist in some or all parts for either 180 cumulative days or 90 consecutive days during the growing season but are dry in some or all parts for over 90 cumulative days.
 These soils have a frigid soil temperature regime (Soil Survey Staff, 2014).

-Surface textures found in this site are most commonly clay, silty clay, clay loam, or silty clay loam and contain greater than 35 percent, but not more than 45 percent, clay.
-The underlying horizons typically contain 35 to 60 percent clay and have clay, clay loam, or silty clay loam textures.
-Organic matter content in the surface horizon typically ranges from 1 to 5 percent, and moist colors vary from dark yellowish brown (10YR 4/4) to very dark greyish brown (10YR 3/2).
-Depth to secondary carbonates is typically greater than 14 inches below the soil surface.
-The upper 5 inches of these soils does not typically react with hydrochloric acid.
-Calcium carbonate equivalent is typically less than 15 percent throughout the soil profile.
-In the surface upper 20 inches, electrical conductivity is less than 4 and the sodium absorption ratio is less than 13.
-Soil pH classes are moderately acid to slightly alkaline in the surface horizon and neutral to strongly alkaline in the subsurface horizons.
-The soil depth class for this site can be moderately deep (between 20 to 40 inches to bedrock) in places where bedrock is present but is typically very deep (greater than 60 inches to bedrock).
-Content of coarse fragments is less than 35 percent in the upper 20 inches of soil.
+Surface textures found in this site are most commonly loam, silt loam or clay loam and typically contain between 25 to 35 percent clay.
+The underlying horizons typically contain 18 to 35 percent clay and have loam or clay loam.
+Organic matter content in the surface horizon typically ranges from 2 to 6 percent, and moist colors vary from dark brown (10YR 3/3) to very dark brown (10YR 2/2).
+The surface horizon of these soils does not typically react with hydrochloric acid.
+Calcium carbonate equivalent is typically less than 10 percent throughout the soil profile.
+In the upper 20 inches, electrical conductivity is less than 4 and the sodium absorption ratio is less than 13.
+Soil pH classes are neutral in the surface horizon and moderately to strongly alkaline in the subsurface horizons.
+The soil depth class for this is typically very deep (greater than 60 inches to bedrock).
+Content of coarse fragments is less than 35 percent in the upper 20 inches of soil and is typically less than 15 percent.